ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 [Insert specifics here: SRU template, what is expected in each section, etc]

-Documentation must be provided in order to meet our `public documentation requirement <#public-documentation>`__ as well to assist the SRU team to review your upload.
-This is usually done individually in the description area of the bug, for each bug being fixed by the SRU, and should follow the `SRU bug template <#sru-bug-template>`__.
+Documentation must be provided in order to meet our :ref:`public documentation requirement <explanation-public-documentation>` as well to assist the SRU team to review your upload.
+This is usually done individually in the description area of the bug, for each bug being fixed by the SRU, and should follow the :ref:`SRU bug template
+<reference-sru-bug-template>`.

 Explicit is better than implicit: if there's anything a reviewer might find unexpected, calling it out will help us tell the difference between